oktadev/okta-blog/_source/_posts/2019-10-23-dangers-of-self-signed-certs.md

 layout: blog_post
 title: "The Dangers of Self-Signed Certificates"
 author: bdemers
-description: "Self-Signed certificates are free, but not without cost."
+description: "Self-Signed certificates are free, but not without cost.
+In this post you'll learn all about the dangers of self-signed certificates."
 tags: [security, certificates, best-practices]
 tweets:
 - "Just Say No to Self-Signed Certificates 🚫"
 - "Only you can prevent Self-Signed Certificates 🔥"
-- "Self-Signed certificates = no trust"
+- "Self-Signed certificates != trust"
 image: blog/dangers-of-self-signed-certs/no-to-self-signed.png
 ---